 I nearly tripped.
 Opening the door to leave for work, I accidentally stomped on a man’s chest.
 Sheltering in our doorway, he was laying on his back.
 Carrying my bike and my messenger bag on my shoulder, the impact of my weight must have been painful.
 He screamed so loudly, everyone on our block must have heard him.

 Thankfully, I regained my balance and landed on the sidewalk without falling.
 “Are you alright?”
 I asked in English.
-In our neighbourhood, that would likely have been the best way to communicate, as most of the homeless persons tend to be from eastern Europe and unable to communicate in any of the local languages – Arab, German or Turkish.
+In our neighbourhood, that would likely have been the best way to communicate, as most of the homeless persons tend to be from eastern Europe and unable to communicate in any of the local languages – Arabic, German or Turkish.

 “Dziękuję,” (Thank you) he responded in Polish looking a little dazed.
 His eyes were bloodshot, and he smelled like an outhouse.
 I could see what looked like track marks around his neck.
 Then, in broken English, he added, “I must go.”